feast-dev/feast/docs/reference/dqm.md

 ### Validating Training Dataset
-During retrieval of historical features, `validation_reference` can be passed as a parameter.
+During retrieval of historical features, `validation_reference` can be passed as a parameter to methods `.to_df(validation_reference=...)` or `.to_arrow(validation_reference=...)`.
-If this parameter is supplied, `get_historical_features` will return instance `RetrievalJobWithValidation` instead of isntance of `RetrievalJob`.
-Such job will run validation once dataset is materialized (when `.to_df()` or `.to_arrow()` called).
-In case if validation successful materialized dataset is returned (no change to previous/regular behavior).
+Such job will run validation once dataset is materialized.
+In case if validation successful materialized dataset is returned.
 Otherwise, `feast.dqm.errors.ValidationFailed` exception would be raised.
 It will consist of all details for expectations that didn't pass.

 ```python